All about us

 Everyone who enters the bathing facility must buy a ticket, and you are only allowed to stay in the bathing area with swim suit or shorts/t-shirt, because here it is hot!
 Those who do not want to bath are encouraged to use the dry zone in the café or the grandstand on the first floor.
 Please show consideration for other guests and adhere to the bath attendant’s instructions.
 Reprehensible or reckless behaviour may entail expulsion.

 Persons with communicable skin diseases may not use the bathing facility.

 For your own and others’ well-being, you must shower without your swimwear before you enter the pool area.
 Please shower also after a visit to the toilet.

-Due to hygienic reasons, it is not allowed to shave neither in the locker room/shower, nor in the pool area.
+Due to hygienic reasons, it is not allowed to shave either in the locker room/shower, or in the pool area.

 Toddlers must use a bathing nappy that is provided on entry.

 In Pirbadet, you may bring your own lunch bag and drinks, but you are not allowed to bring inn glassware/porcelain, and no furniture may be reserved.
 Loose property that is found on chairs, benches, sun beds etc. may be removed by the bath attendants and put on th the shelves close by the locker rooms.

 Persons who are not able to swim must bath under supervision and are encouraged to practice in the shallow pools.